takuyaisomura/predpca-py/predpca/mnist/README.md

-# Demo: MNIST
+# MNIST
-This directory demonstrates the application of PredPCA on the MNIST handwritten digit image dataset.
+This directory demonstrates the application of PredPCA on the MNIST handwritten digit image sequence.
-It is based on the code that generated Fig.2 in the paper.
+The code here is based on what was used to generate Figure 2 in the paper.

 ## Dataset download
 Please download the following files (~11MB) and place them in `mnist/data/` directory: